williamcmwan/spending-finance-tracker/README.md

 # Spending Finance Tracker

 A modern, full-stack finance tracking application built with React, TypeScript, Express.js, and SQLite.
-Track your spending, categorize transactions, and gain insights into your financial habits.
+Track your spending, categorize transactions, and gain insights into your financial habits with an intuitive drag-and-drop import system and comprehensive category management.

 ## 🏗️ Project Structure